General X-Ray Radiology Room

 Do I Need a Shielding Plan?

 Yes.
-Shielding requirements for x-ray rooms vary based on:
+Shielding requirements vary based on:

 • The type and power of the x-ray machine